CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/MS-03-real-time-analytics.md

          ![](./Images/E3T3S5.4-1208.png)

-    >**Note**: Refresh the Workspace page if necessary to view all of the items it contains.
+    >**Note:** Refresh the Workspace page if necessary to view all of the items it contains.

 1. In the list of items in your workspace, note that the **Revenue by Item** report is listed.